khalil-research/PyEPO/docs/source/content/modules/pyepo.func.rst

 Contrastive Maximum A Posterior Estimation (CMAP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Contrastive MAP Loss function [#f4]_ is a surrogate loss function which is efficient self-contrastive algorithm to takes a single sample.
-For CMAP Loss, the constraints are known and fixed, and the cost vector need to be predicted from contextual data.
+Contrastive Maximum A Posteriori (CMAP) Loss function [#f4]_ is a special case of NCE where only samples the best one.
+It is simple but efficient.

 .. autoclass:: pyepo.func.contrastiveMAP
     :noindex: